Connect your favorite tools

 If you want to see all of the files attached to tasks in a project, use Files View.

-Integrating Asana with your favorite messaging apps for work lets you pull Asana updates into your chat threads.
+Integrating Asana with your favorite messaging apps keeps everyone on the same page, while helping you move faster.
 Make your conversations actionable by translating work requests and comments into Asana tasks directly.

 Using Google Cloud with Asana is a great way to easily connect your work across different G Suite apps, and track it in Asana.

-- Log in with Google SSO—Use Google SSO to log in to Asana.
+- Log in with Google SSO or SAML—Use Google SSO or SAML* to log in to Asana.

 - Sync to Google Calendar—Sync tasks from a project to your Google Calendar so you never miss a deadline.